magronp/anisotropic-wiener/README.md

 ### Everything at once

-If you want to train and test all methods, you can simply run the main script `run_all_ssep.m`.
+If you want to train and test all methods performing separation into 4 sources (i.e., all except the WASPAA 2017 paper), you can simply run the main script `all_ssep.m`.
 This will produce more general results than the afore-mentioned scripts, e.g., non-oracle scenarios for AW-var and BAG algorithms.
-However, this script focuses on the task of separating the mixture into 4 stems, but you can easily adapt it to the singing voice separation task.
+You can then easily adapt it to the singing voice separation task.

 ## References